Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Introduction

 Large Language Models (LLMs), such as the GPT and LLaMA series~\citep{zhang2022opt, touvron2023llama}, have recently demonstrated impressive capabilities in natural language processing tasks and beyond~\citep{solaiman2019release,achiam2023gpt}.
 These models utilize deep learning, particularly the transformer architecture~\citep{vaswani2017attention}, to learn complex patterns in language data.
 However, LLMs can struggle with specialized tasks that require domain-specific knowledge~\citep{tag-llm2024}.
 Fine-tuning presents an effective solution by slightly adjusting pre-trained LLMs with domain data, enabling them to adapt to specific tasks more effectively.

 For fine-tuning, first-order (FO) optimizers, such as SGD~\citep{amari1993backpropagation} or Adam~\citep{kingma2014adam}, are commonly used to achieve promising performance on domain datasets.
 However, as LLMs grow in size, FO optimizers demand increasingly memory consumption due to the gradient computations required by backpropagation (BP)~\citep{zhao2024galore}.
+Additionally, they are unable to directly handle non-differentiable objectives.
 To enhance memory efficiency, MeZO~\citep{malladi2023fine} first introduces the zeroth-order (ZO) optimizer to LLM fine-tuning without BP.
-It just needs forward passes and calculates gradient estimates using finite differences of training loss values.
-Nevertheless, the variance of ZO gradient estimates linearly depends on the perturbation dimension, which corresponds to the number of model parameters.
-This can become extremely large in LLMs, resulting in significant performance degradation compared to FO optimizers~\citep{gautamvariance, jiang2024zo, liu2024sparse}.
+It only requires forward passes and calculates gradient estimates using finite differences of training loss values, enabling it to directly handle non-differentiable objectives.
+Nevertheless, the variance of ZO gradient estimates scales linearly with the perturbation dimension, which corresponds to the number of model parameters.
+This can become extremely large in LLMs, leading to significant performance degradation compared to FO optimizers~\citep{gautamvariance, jiang2024zo, liu2024sparse}.